7 DAYS FROM $2,099

 Today we'll transfer to the airport for the final leg of our adventure.
 Located in a beautiful natural setting, Rio de Janeiro is tropical, musical, and spectacular.
 Unforgettable Moment: This afternoon, we’ll arrive in this colorful city and ride a cable car to the top of Sugar Loaf Mountain — the granite peak that overlooks the city, where we’ll enjoy sweeping views of the bay, the curve of the Copacabana, and the peak of Corcovado before heading to our hotel in the heart of world-famous Copacabana beach.
 This evening will be at leisure, with dinner on your own.

 A train ride through Tijuca Forest, then a Farewell Dinner in Rio

 Set off on a scenic ride aboard a cog rail train through the Tijuca Forest to the top of Corcovado Mountain, site of the huge Christ the Redeemer statue — one of the New Seven Wonders of the World — for the best view of Rio de Janeiro.
 The rest of the day is at leisure to explore Rio at your own pace.
 Tonight, reminisce about your experiences in South America with your small group during a Farewell Dinner at the hotel.

-Spend the morning at leisure enjoying the hotel's unbeatable location in the heart of Copacabana Beach.
-We'll enjoy our last views of Rio as we transfer to the airport for your overnight flight home.
+Spend the morning at leisure enjoying the hotel’s unbeatable location in the heart of Copacabana Beach.
+We’ll enjoy our last views of Rio during an afternoon tour that showcases this city’s colonial side, beginning with the old buildings found downtown, as well as Rio’s Metropolitan Cathedral of Saint Sebastian, a modernist masterpiece reminiscent of Mayan pyramids.
+Afterward, we’ll arrive at the airport for our return flights home.

 Your overnight flight from Rio will arrive in the U.S. today.